rsdoiel/mkpage/README.md

 "markdown:" hint prefix, files ending in ".md" file extension or URL content with the content type returned as "text/markdown".

-The blackfriday implementation includes many enhancement to the original [Markdown](https://daringfireball.net/projects/markdown/).
-As example blackfirday's implemetation includes a basic table output.
+The blackfriday implementation includes many enhancements to the original [Markdown](https://daringfireball.net/projects/markdown/).
+For example, blackfirday's implemetation includes a basic table output.